-Make CSS-powered 3D "prisms" of text, , SVG , and anything else with this library and some CSS/JS glue!
+Make CSS-powered 3D "prisms" of text, , , and anything else with this library and some CSS/JS glue!

 Load the needed CSS and import the JS package from a CDN or a local copy.